 European Certificate of Psychotherapy (ECP)

-There are two possible ways to apply, one way is the Direct Award (DA) through European Accredited Psychotherapy Training Institutes (EAPTIs), and the other way is by grandparenting (through EWAOs or through the GAP):
+There are two possible ways to apply for an ECP, one way is the Direct Award (DA) through one of the European Accredited Psychotherapy Training Institutes (EAPTIs), and the other way is to apply to an EAP National Awarding Organization (NAO):

 1. through direct award (DA):